csc-training/elements-of-hpc/parallel-computing-concepts/parallel-sum.md

 Assume we have an array A that contains a large number of floating point numbers.
 The values have been read from a file by the first MPI task (rank 0).

+COMMENT: There's no mention (I think) of what MPI is or what a rank is before this point, so it might be neccessary to explain them here.

 ![](../../img/parallel-sum-0.png)

 ## Goal